As part of the Holidays Amendment 2010, there is a provision to allow an employee to have up to 1 week of current annual holiday entitlement paid out.

 Once the Leave Adjustment has been created we now need to insert an earnings line to pay the employee.
 Using the "Actions" button again, select "Add Lump Sum Payment", (see image below).

 This will create an earnings line that you will need to fill in according to the amount of leave that is being "cashed out".
 You will see that an "Other Earnings" line has been created.
-You will then need to select the "Lump Sum (Extra Pay)" pay category.
+You will then need to select the "Extra Pay (Discretionary Payment - excl AWE)" pay category.

-Then, insert the number of pay periods you want this payment to be spread over, the corresponding units (in this example, 1 week of annual holiday is cashed out, employee works 40 hours a week, so 40 units has been entered in the units field) and the rate - remember the rate will need to be the greater of the average weekly earnings (AWE) or ordinary weekly pay (OWP) of either the OWP agreed rate or OWP 4 weekly formula (as set in the employee's pay rate screen).
+Then, the corresponding units (in this example, 1 week of annual holiday is cashed out, employee works 40 hours a week, so 40 units has been entered in the units field) and the rate - remember the rate will need to be the greater of the average weekly earnings (AWE) or ordinary weekly pay (OWP) of either the OWP agreed rate or OWP 4 weekly formula (as set in the employee's pay rate screen).
 Then press save.

 If you check the employee's leave balance, the annual holidays balance is deducted by the corresponding leave hours/days/week amount taken as part of the annual holiday cash out.